1Reim1/Reim-Assistant/README.md

 ## Opportunities

-This program executes your commands.
+<p>This program executes your commands.

-You can create voice commands.
+<p>You can create voice commands.

-Function 'VISUAL CONTROL' can move cursor.
+<p>Function 'VISUAL CONTROL' can move cursor.

-To use VISUAL CONTROL you should show the web-camera a fist
+<p>To use VISUAL CONTROL you should show the web-camera a fist

-Example of fist:
+<p>Example of fist:
 ![alt text]fist1.jpg